jez/blog/_posts/2022-12-31-rss-after-one-week.md

 - There were a lot of "social" features, like how many other Feedly users subscribe to this feed.

-- I kept getting onboarding "try out our AI-enhanced recommender" pop ups.
+- I kept getting pop ups saying things like"try out our AI-enhanced recommender."

 And to top it all off, the app was super sluggish and I didn't love the interface (all the buttons were tiny).
 So I went back to NetNewsWire and decided to just suck it up on the